 Welcome to your IGCSE Chemistry course.
 This introduction will serve as a guide to what you can expect from the course, and it will show you how to plan your study of this course effectively.
 Take your time to read this Introduction thoroughly before you start the lessons.

-The course is designed to prepare students for examination in the Edexcel IGCSE Chemistry specification.
-This specification and the exams attached to it are changing:
+The course is designed to prepare students for examination in the Edexcel IGCSE Chemistry specification (4CH1), which is examined for the first time in May/June 2019.